-Click here to download an MP3 version of this podcast.
 Note that we are in the process of syndicating video and audio versions of this podcast to your favorite player, and we needed to publish our first episode to enable syndication.
 So check back in a few days and you should find us just about everywhere.
 Thanks for your patience.

 This week in the news we cover:

 WordPress as of version 5.1 now alerts site owners on the dashboard if they’re using an out of date version of PHP.

 The 2018 hacked site report from GoDaddy Security/Sucuri indicates increased prevalence of WordPress sites in their site cleaning business.
 In better news, they’re seeing more WordPress sites updated than in years past, and the WordPress sites are being updated much more frequently than eCommerce platforms.

 Freemius, a library used by a number of plugins with large installation bases, recently experienced a vulnerability disclosure and a challenging experience with a security researcher.
 Their blog post is a heartening read about how we all can handle security vulnerability disclosures that serve customers and the community as a whole.

 WordPress core team is hoping to tighten major release cycles that hopes to streamline development for contributors as well as encourage more site owners to enable autoupdating.